How much does it cost to open a pho restaurant?

 Accurate cost estimate to open a pho restaurant rests on the following factors:

-- Planning: Create a pro forma and update as you go.
-At the very least, a pro forma should be developed and updated regularly throughout the development of your brand and buildout cycle.
+- Planning: Create a business plan and pro forma and update them as you go.
+At the very least, a pro forma should be developed and updated regularly throughout the development of your design and buildout cycle.
 If you're not willing to spend the time to do a pro forma for your business, I'm not sure you're really cut out for this business later on, because it will get harder and you'll need numbers to help you make good decisions.
 A pro forma is the exact tool to help you with numbers, among other things that it can do for you.
 A pro forma will tell you how much your pho restaurant will cost to open, and how much it will cost to operate after opening.

 There are only two types of restaurateurs who don't need to worry about both items 1. and 2. above.